Charith-Aloka/NetSleuth---PCAP-Analyzer/README.md

 - ✅ Only capture and analyze traffic on networks/systems you **own or are authorized** to inspect.
 Unauthorized interception may be illegal.
 - 🎓 Intended for **education, lab environments, and authorized security assessments** only.

-### 🧪 Known limitations (course project)
-- The backend runs Flask's development server with `debug=True` - **not for production/network exposure** as-is.
-- Captures are stored as raw BLOBs in SQLite without at-rest encryption; treat the DB file as sensitive.
-- Third-party lookups depend on free-tier rate limits (VirusTotal ~4 req/min, AbuseIPDB ~1000 req/day).

 ---

 ## 📄 License